-- · Carrier frequency should be close to center frequency of the bandpass (e.g. 38 kHz). - Burst length should be 10 cycles/burst or longer. - After each burst which is between 10 cycles and 70 cycles a gap time of at least 14 cycles is necessary. - For each burst which is longer than 1.0 ms a corresponding gap time is necessary at some time in the data stream.
-This gap time should be at least 4 times longer than the burst. - Up to 800 short bursts per second can be received continuously.
+- Carrier frequency should be close to center frequency of the bandpass (e.g. 38 kHz). - Burst length should be 10 cycles/burst or longer. - After each burst which is between 10 cycles and 70 cycles a gap time of at least 14 cycles is necessary. - For each burst which is longer than 1.8 ms a corresponding gap time is necessary at some time in the data stream.
+This gap time should have at least same length as the burst.

+• Up to 1400 short bursts per second can be received continuously.

-Some examples for suitable data format are: NEC Code (repetitive pulse), NEC Code (repetitive data), Toshiba Micom Format, Sharp Code, RC5 Code, RC6 Code, R-2000 Code, Sony Code.
+Some examples for suitable data format are: NEC Code, Toshiba Micom Format, Sharp Code, RC5 Code, RC6 Code, R-2000 Code, Sony Format (SIRCS).

-When a disturbance signal is applied to the TSOP22..QJ1 it can still receive the data signal.
-However the sensitivity is reduced to that level that no unexpected pulses will occur.
+When a disturbance signal is applied to the TSOP17..SK1 it can still receive the data signal.
+However the sensitivity is reduced to that level that no unexpected pulses will occure.

-Some examples for such disturbance signals which are suppressed by the TSOP22..QJ1 are:
+Some examples for such disturbance signals which are suppressed by the TSOP17..SK1 are:

-- DC light (e.g. from tungsten bulb or sunlight) - · Continuous signal at 38 kHz or at any other frequency - Signals from fluorescent lamps with electronic ballast with high or low modulation ( see Figure 13 or Figure 14 ).
+- DC light (e.g. from tungsten bulb or sunlight) - Continuous signal at 38 kHz or at any other frequency - Signals from fluorescent lamps with electronic ballast (an example of the signal modulation is in the figure below).